 Here are a few other interventions and ideas for you and your team:

-- Introduce Mindfulness & Self-Compassion practices
+- Introducepractices Mindfulness & Self-Compassion

 - Get familiar with the science of habits and how they influence us.
 Building Healthy Habits that Stick.

-- Understand all dimensions that influence your energy – physical, mental, spiritual and emotional.
+- Understand all dimensions that influence your energy – physical, mental, spiritual, and emotional.
 Team energy in Action.

-- Focus on Physical Health & Movement.
-Rabble is a new way of introducing fitness by playing games.
+- Focus on Physical Health & Movement. is a new way of introducing fitness by playing games.
+Rabble

-In conclusion, helping your team build resilience through trust and vulnerability, having the ability to approach failure with a positive mindset, and educating teams about wellbeing, will help you prepare for tougher times.
+In conclusion, helping your team emergent resilience through trust and vulnerability, having the ability to approach failure with a positive mindset, and educating teams about well-being, will help you prepare for tougher times.
 And remember, if you’re a leader, don’t forget to be a role model too.
 Rather than trying to do it all at once, I would recommend one or two focus areas and interventions to start with.
 Go after things that speak to you and that will not come as forced.